Common Questions About Herbs, Our Products, and Their Use

 The Supreme Cleanse Kit works by supporting the natural elimination and detoxification mechanisms of the body.
 The herbs support digestion as well as optimize the healthy functioning of the liver ( which filters and cleanses the blood ), the lymphatic system (which transports toxins away from the blood ), the intestines, and the kidneys.
 This is not a laxative kit, so diarrhea is not expected.

-Can I take the Rejuve powder in something other than water?
+Can I take the Daily Cleanse Fiber in something other than water?

 You can take the powder with lemon or lime juice sweetened with stevia.
 You can also take the powder in a small amount of water and follow this with a glass of lemon or lime juice or herbal tea, unsweetened or sweetened with stevia.